whuu/Sc.CustomTagger/README.md

 * Update `publishUrl` to your Sitecore instance URL in `publishsettings.targets` file.
 * Update path in `sourceFolderCustomTagger` variable to your local repository folder in `zz.Sc.CustomTagger.Serialization.Settings.config` file.
 * Publish `Sc.CustomTagger` and `Sc.CustomTagger.Settings` projects from Visual Studio.
 * Publish `Sc.CustomTagger.Serialization` project.
 This project contains Unicorn assemblies and configuration.
-If you already have Unicorn in your project you can deploy only `zz.Sc.CustomTagger.Serialization.Settings.config` file.
+Skip this step, if you already have Unicorn installed.
 * Go to http://your-sitecore-instance/unicorn.aspx and sync `Foundation.CustomTaggerSettings` project.

 ## Test Website Deployment